 In my series Hold Me Tight, I explore moments of vulnerability and intimacy between my husband and two teenage sons, often while on family vacations in nature.
 A kind of sensory aliveness takes hold and I see their changing bodies, in adolescence and midlife, register so much feeling.
 The sculptural quality of their forms reminds me of early ideas of classical beauty, and the stories and struggles of manhood in Ancient Greek myth.
-Their physical interactions too, distilled in a photograph, reveal heightened tensions of closeness that are familiar scenes throughout the history of Western art, yet speak to a resonance I might not otherwise see in daily life or in cultural representations of male relationships.
-Space for uncertainty, softness, and longing for connection unfolds, and an epic love story between fathers, sons, and brothers becomes new terrain to explore in a traditionally homophobic American landscape.
-Inspired by art history, psychology, and Greek myth, I explore the question of whether there exists an inherently masculine experience that deepens the mystery of what I observe, and reflect on the biases of our own cultural moment of narrow societal ideas of manhood.
-And standing just outside their intimate circle, I recognize myself in these moments, both the masculine and feminine within each of us, at times indistinguishable, by holding up these tensions in the light.
+Their physical interactions too, distilled in a photograph, reveal heightened tensions of closeness that are familiar scenes throughout the history of Western art, yet speak to a resonance I might not otherwise see in daily life.
+Inspired by art history, psychology, and Greek myth, I explore the question of whether there exists an inherently masculine experience and reflect on the biases of our own cultural moment of narrowly defined readings of boys and men.
+In this mythic space, an epic love story emerges between fathers, sons, and brothers which feels like unexplored territory in a traditionally homophobic American landscape.